awsdocs/amazon-appstream2-developer-guide/doc_source/google-drive.md

 Follow these steps to enable Google Drive for your AppStream 2\.0 users\.

 **To enable Google Drive while creating a stack**
-+ Follow the steps in [Create a Stack](set-up-stacks-fleets.md#set-up-stacks-fleets-install), and ensure that **Enable Google Drive** is selected and that you have specified at least one G Suite domain\.
++ Follow the steps in [Create a Stack](set-up-stacks-fleets.md#set-up-stacks-fleets-install), make sure that **Enable Google Drive** is selected, and that you have specified at least one organizational domain associated with your G Suite account\.

 **To enable Google Drive for an existing stack**